StarRocks/starrocks-connector-for-apache-spark/docs/connector-write.md

 ## Best Practices

-### Load data into columns of BITMAP type
+### Load data into columns of BITMAP type (since version 1.1.1)

-`BITMAP` is often used to accelerate count distinct, such as counting UV, see [Use Bitmap for exact Count Distinct](https://docs.starrocks.io/en-us/latest/using_starrocks/Using_bitmap).
+[`BITMAP`](https://docs.starrocks.io/en-us/latest/sql-reference/sql-statements/data-types/BITMAP) is often used to accelerate count distinct, such as counting UV, see [Use Bitmap for exact Count Distinct](https://docs.starrocks.io/en-us/latest/using_starrocks/Using_bitmap).
-Here we take the counting of UV as an example to show how to load data into columns of the `BITMAP` type.
+Here we take the counting of UV as an example to show how to load data into columns of the `BITMAP` type. **`BITMAP` is supported since version 1.1.1**.

 1. Create a StarRocks Aggregate table

    In the database `test`, create an Aggregate table `page_uv` where the column `visit_users` is defined as the `BITMAP` type and configured with the aggregate function `BITMAP_UNION`.